hexalang/hexalang.github.io/_book/FAQ.md

 If you feel advanced and sane to **not** overoptimize every line of code, you may go native and implement some parts like you would in C (or just use external lib).

-In comparison, languages like Jai (Jonathan Blow) of Zig (Andrew Kelley) have different vision:
+In comparison, languages like Jai (Jonathan Blow) or Zig (Andrew Kelley) have different visions:

 - Jai is advanced developers only (as stated by the creator) and all about performance (feel risky?)
 - Zig is all about (safe!) systems programming, with pointers, allocators and all, while it way better than C